Azurewarth0920/nuxt-dynamic-content/README.md

 # nuxt-dynamic-content
-A Nuxt.js plugin that using content to generate static pages with dynamic routing.
+A Nuxt.js JAM stack plugin that generating static site with dynamic resource.

 ## Installation